Yang122333/zwy_1122333/README.md

 Nox actually uses the HTTP Referrer header to deduce which page Nox is being requested for.

-A complete example server using Nox with Express and Socket.IO can be found in the examples directory.
+A complete example server using Nox can be found in the examples directory.

 ### Client side